yunaxin/Spotify_Predictive_Model/README.md

 Not all features relate to popularity in the same way.
 Features like `release_year`, `loudness`, and `energy` show positive correlations, songs that are louder, more energetic, or more recently released tend to score higher in popularity.
 On the other side, `instrumentalness` and `acousticness` are negatively correlated, songs that are heavily instrumental or acoustic (think classical or folk) tend to be less popular on Spotify's mainstream charts.
 It's worth noting that correlation only captures linear relationships, so some features may still be useful even if their correlation looks small.

-2. Permutation Importance — measures how much the model's F1 score drops when a feature is shuffled. track_genre (0.278) was by far the most important feature, followed by release_year (0.044).
-Every feature had positive permutation importance, confirming all features contributed to the model.
+2. **Permutation Importance** — measures how much the model's F1 score drops when a feature is shuffled.

 <iframe
   src="assets/permutation_importance.html"